Rebekah Brooks: Early life

 Rebekah Mary Wade was born in 1968 in Warrington.
 She grew up in Daresbury, where her parents ran a tree pruning business.
-Her father, John Robert Wade, died aged 50 in 1996.

 When she was 14, she decided she wanted to be a journalist and would make tea at her local newspaper and help out generally.
 She attended Appleton Hall High School – a state comprehensive school that had previously been a grammar school – in Appleton, Warrington.
 A childhood friend, Louise Weir, described her as "more emotionally intelligent than academic", charming and always able to get what she wanted out of people.

 In Brooks's entry in Who's Who, she stated that she had studied at the Sorbonne in Paris, but did not claim to have a degree, and did not later answer questions about this.
 In a 2003 Spectator article, Stephen Glover suggested that, since she was working at the age of 20 for the News of the World, "we can safely assume that she did not study at the Sorbonne in any meaningful way".
 In 2010, Brooks was awarded an honorary Fellowship from the University of the Arts, London, for contributions to journalism.
 She briefly attended the London College of Communication, now part of the university, as a student but did not graduate.

 The commentator Henry Porter claims little is known of Brooks personally.
 Tim Minogue, who was one of her first co-editors before becoming a journalist at Private Eye magazine, recalled a "likeable, skinny, hollow-eyed girl who was very ambitious".